pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 **<i class="bi bi-exclamation-triangle-fill"></i> Spoiler Alert!**
 Following this, there are going to be spoilers to the puzzles.
-So, if you want to solve this on your own, I highly recommend you to go to [Khan Academy](https://www.khanacademy.org/computing/computer-science/cryptography/cryptochallenge/a/cryptochallenge-introduction){:class="alert-link"} to solve this puzzle.
-But, if you want to read a mystery blog, please read ahead, but at your own risk!
+So, if you want to solve this on your own, I highly recommend you to go to [Khan Academy](https://www.khanacademy.org/computing/computer-science/cryptography/cryptochallenge/a/cryptochallenge-introduction){:class="alert-link"}{:target="_blank"} to solve these puzzles.
+But, if you want to read a mystery blog and find out how to do cryptanalysis, please read ahead.
-{:class="alert alert-warning"}
+{:class="alert alert-danger"}

 ## Chapter 1: The discovery
 ---